Poznan

 Royal Castle, Poznan

-Poznan is one of Poland’s former royal residence cities, and you can see a royal castle in the city.
-It was Duke Przemysł I who in 1249 began the construction of the castle, you can see today.
+Poznan is one of Poland’s former royal residence cities, and thus you can see a royal castle in the city.
+It was Duke Przemysł I who in 1249 began the construction of what over the years became the Royal Palace of Poznan.
+He built on the castle mound, and the first construction was a habitable castle tower with fortifications around it; later in the 13th century, an actual ducal residence was built into the complex, which was also built together with the city walls.

 Franciscan Church, Poznan